top of page

 Debunking the Myths About ADHD

-At Blue Sky Learning, they have a team of neurodivergent-affirming therapists and coaches who debunk some of these myths within this blog
+At Blue Sky Learning, a team of neurodivergent-affirming therapists and coaches aims to debunk some of these myths in this blog.
+Read on to discover more.

 Myths about ADHD

-Here are some of the most common myths about ADHD:
+Here are some prevalent myths about ADHD:

 1. ADHD isn’t real.